 Kidney beans are a healthy inclusion to the home garden.
-They have antioxidant properties, folic acid, vitamin B6 and magnesium, not to mention they are a rich source of cholesterol lowering fiber.
+They have antioxidant properties, folic acid, vitamin B6 and magnesium, not to mention they are a rich source of cholesterol-lowering fiber.
 One cup of kidney beans provides 45 percent of the recommended daily intake for fiber!
 High in protein, kidney beans and other beans are a vegetarian’s mainstay.
-They are also a good choice for folks with diabetes, hypoglycemia or insulin resistance because this rich fiber content keeps sugar levels from rising too rapidly.
+They are also a good choice for folks with diabetes, hypoglycemia or insulin resistance, because their rich fiber content keeps sugar levels from rising too rapidly.
 With all that goodness, the only question is how to grow kidney beans.

 How to Grow Kidney Beans

 There are a number of kidney bean varieties to choose from.
 Some of them, like Charlevoix, are more prone to viruses and bacteria, so do your research.
 They come in both bush and vine varieties.

 In the same family as black beans, pinto and navy beans, these big red beans are a staple in most chili recipes.
 They are only used dried and then cooked, as the raw beans are toxic.
 A few minutes of cooking time, however, neutralizes the toxins.

 Kidney beans do best in USDA growing zones 4 and warmer with temps between 65-80 F. (18-26 C.) for most of their growing season.
 They don’t do well transplanted, so it’s best to direct sow them in the spring after the last frost date for your area.
 Don’t plant them too early or the seeds will rot.
 You may want to lay down some black plastic to warm the soil.